tsileo/microblog.pub/docs/developer_guide.md

  - Most of the code is asynchronous, using [asyncio](https://docs.python.org/3/library/asyncio.html).
  - SQLite3 is the default database.

-The server has 2 components:
+The server has 3 components:

  - The web server (powered by [FastAPI](https://fastapi.tiangolo.com/) and [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates)
- - An additional process that takes care of sending "outgoing actities"
+ - One process that takes care of sending "outgoing activities"
+ - One process that takes care of processing "incoming activities"

 ### Tasks